crip/crip-names/README.md

     $ crip-names --type diagnoses
     Spinal Muscular Atrophy

+    $ crip-names --type pornstar
+		Hawking Cutesack

   Options
-    --all   Get all names instead of a random name --type  Type of name: all|diagnoses  Default: all
+    --all   Get all names instead of a random name --type  Type of name: all|diagnoses|pornstar  Default: all
 ```

 ## Inspired By [Sindre Sorhus](http://sindresorhus.com)